 For transportation from Kona International Airport (KOA)

-to our location, it is is advisable to arrange for a taxi, Speedi Shuttle or a rental car pickup.
-(A list of phone numbers will be provided upon booking.)
+to our location, it is is advisable to arrange for a taxi, Uber, Speedi Shuttle or a rental car pickup.
 As soon as we confirm your lodging and receive your flight details, we will email you driving directions from whichever side of the island you specify.
 Later, Shaman 'Golden Feather' will be available to assist you when you are ready to begin your program.

 A 3-mile hike down slope (6 miles by car) lies Kealakekua Bay, the State of Hawaii's #1 top marine life sanctuary.
 This offers countless opportunities for snorkeling, kayaking, and swimming alongside the dolphins and sea turtles.
 Purified spring water hot tubs, licensed massage therapists, kayak rentals, and a convenience store are all within walking distance.
 Cafes, banks, restaurants, guided tours, yoga classes, a fruit stand, 2 post offices, the public library, New Thought Center, a McDonald's restaurant, 2 grocery stores, various antique and thrift shops, and the Sunday Farmer's Market with plenty of organics are all within a 2-mile stretch.
 For those without transportation, amenities are just a bus ride or a healthy walk away